ericklv/gcp-schedule-resource/README.md

 Using goroutines the command is executed in the background, some commands can take up to 5min to complete.

+---
+**NOTE**

+If you want to use the API synchronously you can use the api-sync branch

+---

 # Requirements
 To run needs golang >= 1.22 and Gcloud SDK.
 Your account must have Cloud SQL Admin permissions.